Stereotactic radiosurgery - discharge

 - Do not use hair coloring, perms, gels, or other hair products until the sites where the anchors were placed are completely healed.

-- Watch the areas where the anchors are still in place or where they were removed for redness and drainage.
+- Watch the areas where the anchors are or where they were removed for redness and drainage.

 If there are no complications, such as swelling, most people return to regular activities the next day.
 Some people are kept in the hospital overnight for monitoring.
 You may develop black eyes during the week after surgery, but it is nothing to worry about.

 You should be able to eat normal foods after your treatment.
-Ask your provider about when to return to work.
+Ask your provider about when you can return to work.

 Medicines to prevent brain swelling, nausea, and pain might be prescribed.
 Take them as instructed.